Heating and cooling a home are among the largest energy expenses most Americans face, says the U.S. Department of

 Right now you might be enjoying low utility bills, especially if you live in a climate with perfect spring weather.
-But the “I can’t believe it’s this hot!” summer days are coming, and soon you’ll be blaring the air conditioning around the clock trying to stay comfortable.
+But the “I can’t believe it’s this hot!” summer days are coming, and soon you’ll be running the air conditioning around-the-clock trying to stay comfortable.

-That could cost you a lot if your AC isn’t ready.
+That could cost you a lot if your system isn’t ready.
 So, get ready — with these simple steps prepare your AC for the warmer summer months.

 1. Change the filters

 Replace the filters.
-It’s probably the easiest AC maintenance you can do, and many people aren’t doing it often enough.
+It’s probably the easiest air-conditioning maintenance you can do, and many people aren’t doing it often enough.
 The filters should be replaced every month or two to keep your AC running smoothly, says the U.S. Department of Energy.